Infineon/mtb-example-ml-gesture-classification/README.md

  3.0.0   | Update to ModusToolbox&trade; 3.0 and Machine Learning 2.0
  3.1.0   | Update to support model pruning and sparsity <br> Update to use the new mtb_ml_utils_quantize() function.
  3.2.0   | Update to use BMX160 script for changing chip ID.
 Add protobuf to requirements.txt and Updated to support ModusToolbox&trade; 3.2.
+ 3.2.1   | Added variable in makefile to support for GCC_ARM and ARM compilers.
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.